NextX’s Solutions Create the Perfect Working Environment

 We are no strangers to technology.
 In fact, we are no strangers to having computers help us with just about every step of our lives.
 But there are two big issues that will come up when you rely on a computer system.

 Computers get old.
-While mechanical devices, like a vehicle, can be maintained and serviced to run for decades, and a building can be repaired and still stand a thousand years later, a computer will wear out and become obsolete relatively quickly.
+Mechanical devices, like a vehicle, can be maintained and serviced to run for decades.
+A building can be repaired and still stand a thousand years later, but a computer will wear out and become obsolete relatively quickly.